fradamt/ssf/high_level/README.md

 ## General Rules Used in Writing this High-Level Specification

 1. Add a field to `NodeState` only if it cannot be computed from the others.
-2. Use the `int` type for any number.
-Avoid limited-size types as these are for lower-level specifications.
+2. Use fixed-size types only for message fields.
+For any other integer type, use `int`.
+Fixed-size types (except for messages) are for lower-level implementations.

 ## Formal Semantics [Do not read.
 Still under review!]